sanjanasp/PaymentGroupApp/README.md

-# **Payment Group**
+# **Payment Group App**
+This software application is designed to help users record, update and keep track of shared expenses.

-### **Introduction**
+### **How To Use**
-This application helps the user to keep track of the amount people owe to him/her and, the amount he/she owes to people in that group.
-It allows the user to perform a bunch of functions, for example, add new people in the group, deduct some amount paid or received, remove someone and so on.
-This application is useful for everyone who split bills and want to keep an account of how much they owe to people and will receive from them

-This project is of interest to me because I frequently split various kinds of bills with my friends.
-Having such an application will help me keep track of the amount I owe to different people and pay them back before my debts increase out of control.

-### **User Stories**
-* As a user, I want to be able to add a person to my Payment Group.
+Run Main in the UI package for the console-based user interaction.
+As a user, you will be able to do the following,
+* Add a person to your Payment Group
-* As a user, I want to be able to view the total amount I owe to and will receive from everyone in the group.
+* View the total amount you owe to and will receive from everyone in your group
-* As a user, I want to be able to deduct some amount someone pays to me or, I pay to someone.
+* Deduct some amount someone pays to you or, you pay to someone
-* As a user, I want to be able to remove a person from the group.
+* Remove a person from your group

-* As a user, I want to be able to save the existing list of people.
-* As a user, I want to be able to reload the list from the file.

-### **Phase 4: Task 2**
-* In PaymentGroup class, deductAmountThatIsTaken and deductAmountThatIsGiven methods are robust.

-### **Phase 4: Task 3**

-* If I had more time, I would make the PaymentApp and PaymentGroupDemo classes in the UI package more cohesive.
+* Save and reload data

+Run the PaymentGroupDemo for graphical user interface.
+* In the first text box enter the name of the person you want to add to your payment group
+* In the second text box enter the amount you owe to that person
+* In the third text box enter the amount you will receive from that person
+* You can then add the person to the table representing your payment group
+* You can also save and reload data